Cancellation of A-levels in 2020 due to Coronavirus (COVID-19): What students should do now.

 We have published a message to students to reassure them that we, and exam boards, will do everything we can to make sure that, as far as possible, grades are fair and that they are not disadvantaged in their progress to sixth form, college, university, apprenticeships, training or work because of these unprecedented conditions.”

-When will A-level students receive their grades?
-What if I don’t agree with them?
+When will A-level students receive their grades in 2020?

 Will my university application’ offers be affected?